 I never saw the club's hallowed Heisman Room, but if the lobby and the bar where we had lunch were representative of the rest of the building, I'd describe the facility as being traditionally, conservatively decorated.
 If "decorated" is even the right word.
 While its exterior remains unmistakably Art Deco, everything I saw inside was, um, uninspired.
 Not cheap, but not creative, either.
 Thick carpeting, most of it red.
 Dim lighting, mostly from fixtures that were either original or very dated.
 Lots of dark wood paneling.
 And the dull scent of liquor permeating everything... or was that stale body odor from decades of sweaty athletic activities?

 I can recall how silence pervaded the entire club.
-Curt nods of recognition from doormen and desk clerks down in the lobby would greet us, but no voices.
-Upstairs in the bar, everybody talked in hushed tones.
+Down in its lobby, curt nods of recognition from doormen and desk clerks would greet us, but no voices.
+Upstairs in its bar, everybody talked in hushed tones.
 Servers spoke softly, with reserve, and barely any chit-chat, but they'd obviously waited on my bosses for years.
 Long-time regulars would smile at acquaintances as they passed.
 Everyone was polite, but hardly effusive.

 These members were affluent people, to be sure, but not from Manhattan's highest echelon.
 And they weren't all male, although most of them were.
 I never saw anybody famous, or even athletic, frankly.
 These were New York's working wealthy; people who could afford a bit of panache but still knew how much effort it took to pay for it.
 I got the impression most of us were noshing on a corporate account, not a personal one.
 At the end of a meal, my bosses would discreetly sign off on a check without even looking at it, the protocol being only to approve its addition to their monthly tab.
 No cash or credit cards ever appeared.